For the present generation wwii is after the Civil War; isn't it?

 About twenty blocks along Esplanade from Rampart St. was a McDonough 'something' school, where my draft board had its location.
 Here on my birthday I duly registered and informed them of my status with the WSA.
 It happened that the first merchant seaman 2B deferment had emanated from this very board, and I immediately became another.
 The draft board had no further interest in me until 8 years later when I began to approach my 26th birthday.
 About that, more later.

 Some time in March I got word to report to the Wood Lake, a new T2 tanker being commissioned at the shipyard in Mobile.
+(Here's material about the Wood Lake including a beautiful picture.)
 I went over and got aboard in time for the shakedown trip, which lasted a few days and happened largely in the gulf in the immediate environs of Mobile.
 I was just a passenger on that trip because a special crew used the radio equipment.
 Later two other radio operators came aboard.
 Since I was so young and inexperienced the Captain decided I should be the 3rd officer; it still seemed pretty impressive to me.
 I had a commission and uniform as an ensign in the Maritime service, very similar to that of a naval ensign.

 Capt.
 Barton chose as the chief radio officer Drummond, a man in his 30's who seemed much older.
 Drummond was slightly limited intellectually and especially in terms of vision.
 He would not go out at night because he had no peripheral vision and was afraid of getting disoriented.
 The second officer, Fitzpatrick, was 26, married, and considerably more agile than Drummond.
 We made three trips on the Wood Lake over a period of about 4 months.
 The first time we went to Liverpool.
 We carried 100,000 gallons of aviation gasolene and 12 Lightning pursuit planes on deck.
 (Jimmy Thomas, my brother in law, flew that plane in the Pacific.)